kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

             port: 8000
     EOF
     ```
-    In the above APIRule, the HTTPBin Service on port 8000 is defined at the `spec.service` level.
-This Service definition is applied to the `/headers` path.
-The `/get` path has the Service definition overwritten.

-2. To call the endpoints, send `GET` requests to the HTTPBin Services:
+3. To call the endpoints, send `GET` requests to the HTTPBin Services:

     ```bash
     curl -ik -X GET https://multiple-service-example.$DOMAIN_TO_EXPOSE_WORKLOADS/headers